 The evening deserves some thoughtful commentary for a variety of reasons.
 First, it should be obvious that CRT is not just a "big city" problem.
 Even little old Ashland is infected with its false teaching.
 Not only has the university and many of its staff given it a platform for wide open promotion, but several pastors and ministry leaders from the area attended the event, giving it a favorable nod.

-Second, the event is of note because Dr. Tisby is one who "runs in our circles."
-Dr. Tisby is an elder in a Reformed church (the PCA, i.e. the denomination which holds my ministerial credentials) and he attended a highly respected Reformed seminary.
+Second, the event is of note because Mr. Tisby is one who "runs in our circles."
+Up until recently Mr. Tisby was a member of a Reformed church (the PCA, i.e. the denomination which holds my ministerial credentials) and he attended a highly respected Reformed seminary.
 Furthermore, Tisby has been a contributor to The Gospel Coalition, a website that would traditionally be recognized as Reformed friendly.

 With that being said, what were my take-aways?

 1) There's no real hope or redemption in this worldview.

 Dr. Tisby spent the time expressing how whiteness is enshrined as supreme all over the globe and expressly dominates the American scene.
 According to him, whiteness is the all controlling "cognitive and affective structure" which "seduces people."
 Whiteness is supposedly that which makes meaning in society and, as a result, marginalizes all other ethnicities.
 Black people are thus essentially destined to live under the yoke of whiteness because whites hold the power and don't "want to" change.

 Tisby not only expressed the dominance of whiteness, but also the terror of it.
 He gave several stories about lynching's and acts of racial terrorism which whites inflicted in the past.
 But instead of noting how our society has progressed and overcome many such ills, he preached that these linger on today.
 White folk are just as guilty of those past acts and are complicit in every aspect of (systemic) racism today.